 There are many different types of foot surgery that can be done for patients who have chronic foot pain.
-Surgery is often recommended when other options have failed and the problem remains.
+Surgery is often recommended when other options have failed, and the problem remains.
 One common problem is the misalignment or deformity of the toes, including mallet toe.

-What is Mallet Toe?
+What Is Mallet Toe?

-Mallet toe is a form of hammertoe, which is when one or more toes has become deformed by bending down at a joint so that it no longer lies flat and instead is curled under.
+Mallet toe is a form of hammertoe, which is when one or more toes have become deformed by bending down at a joint so that it no longer lies flat and instead is curled under.
 This causes pain and difficulty when standing and walking.
 Mallet toe affects the outside joint of the toe, closest to the front of your shoe.
-It is usually caused by wearing shoes, particularly high heels, that are too tight or narrow that have forced your toe to curl under over time.
+It is usually caused by wearing shoes, particularly high heels, that are too tight or narrow and have forced your toe to curl under over time.
 It can also be caused by an injury such as a broken toe, diseases that affect the nerves or muscles of the foot, or an abnormal gait.
 There may also be a genetic factor.

 Symptoms of Mallet Toe